google/xls/docs_src/tutorials/crc32.md

         but it should be able to hold all possible loop index values).
     3. An
         [iterable](../dslx_reference.md),
-        which can be a range expression `start..limit`, `enumerate()`, or an array object.
+        which can be a range expression `start..limit`, `std::enumerate()`, or an array object.
 This dictates the number of iterations of the loop to complete.
 2. The loop body: this has the same general form as a DSLX function.
     Particularly noteworthy is that the loop body ends by stating the "return" value.
 In a `for` loop, this "return" value is either used as the input to